Phase transitions at high and low densities for a rotating QCD matter from holography: Introduction

 The paper is organized as follows: Sec. \ref{sec2} contains an overview of the construction of the regularized rotating charged BH action density in AdS space, with its Hawking temperature obtained from the surface gravity formula.
 In Sections \ref{sec3}, \ref{sec4}, and \ref{sec5}, we describe the first-order transitions that occur for non-rotating matter, at large density and at zero density, respectively.
-In Sec. \ref{sec6}, we analyzed smooth transitions (crossovers) in the low-density regime, accounting for relativistic rotations.
-The non-relativistic limit of the phase transitions at low and high densities is studied in Sec. \ref{sec7}, while in Sec. \ref{sec8} we obtain a numerical estimate for the critical point.
+In Sec. \ref{sec6}, we analyze the Gibbs free energy, entropy and specific heat from holographic renormalization, besides smooth transitions (crossovers) in the low-density regime, accounting for relativistic rotations.
+The non-relativistic limit of the phase transitions at low and high densities is also studied.
+In Sec. \ref{sec8} we obtain a numerical estimate for the critical point and pave the comparison with lattice QCD, effective models, and holography in Sec. \ref{sec8}.
 Finally, Sec. \ref{sec9} contains our conclusions.